pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sUtilitySidecar.md

     enabled: true
 ```

 These values will add a sidecar container using the same image as the main server container, configured with minimal resources and waiting in an endless loop.
-The generated yaml will look like the following, which can be used outside of Helm:
+The generated yaml will look like the following example and could be applied directly outside of Helm:

 ```yaml
 apiVersion: apps/v1